sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * validFrom - *String* *optional*.
 A timestamp from which the version is valid.
 Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
 * validTo - *String* *optional*.
 A timestamp from which the version is superceded.
 Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
 * isFinal - *Boolean* *optional*.
 True if this is the final version of the resource, otherwise False (draft version).
-* isExternalReference - *Boolean* *nullable*.
+* isExternalReference - *Boolean* *optional*.
 If set to “true” it indicates that the content of the resource is held externally.
 * links - *Array* *optional*.
 A collection of links to additional resources for the resource.
-See the section *[link](#link)*. **It is recommended to systematically include a self-referencing hyperlink (link with "rel"="self").**
+See the section *[link](#link)*. **It is recommended to systematically include as the first link a self-referencing hyperlink (link with "rel"="self") to indicate the URL address of the resource, and its URN.**
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.

 Example:

 	{
 	  "id": "MOBILE_NAVI_PUB",
-	  "uri": "HTTP://www.xyz.org/resource/0123456789",
-	  "urn": "urn:sdmx:org.sdmx.infomodel.datastructure.Dataflow=ECB.DISS:BSI_PUB(1.0)",
 	  "name": { "en": "Economic concepts" },
 	  "description": { "en": "This is the description of Economic concepts" }, "agencyID": "ECB.DISS",